PhoenixYork166/Cybersecurity-research/README.md

 ## Edit the namelists & wordlists used for 1N3/Sn1per
 ##
 #
+# 7. Tmux
+## Purpose of TMUX: Terminal Multiplexing
-# 7. Tmux = A Multiplexer that allows you to run your Bash scripts using 100+ terminals at the same time, when performing DoS using a single Kali VM
+## A Multiplexer allows you to run your Bash scripts using 100+ terminals at the same time, when performing DoS using a single Kali VM/Kali Docker :D
 ![TMUX](https://raw.githubusercontent.com/tedsluis/tmux.conf/master/tmux_screenshot.gif)
 ##
 ## Multiplexer = A Mux serves as a layer of Amplifier to condense your fire-power